smlund/warp_ecr_beamline/readme.txt

   % git commit -m "SML: updated readme.txt file"
   % git push

+You may be need to enter your git username and password in this step.

 To remove a file from git control (to not include in future pulls), use

   % git rm file